Fast track entry to one of the best-preserved Roman aqueducts, an easy day trip from Provence.

 Inclusions

-Consider your interests, time availability, and your location.
 If you’re a history buff, book yourself a full-day tour that covers historic villages and landmarks in Provence such as Gordes and the Pont du Gard.
-If you're a wine connoisseur or enjoy an occasional glass of wine, all the full-day tours include a trip to the vineyards of Chateauneuf du Pape, with wine tasting.
+If you're a wine connoisseur or enjoy an occasional glass of wine, consider a full-day tour to the vineyards of Chateauneuf du Pape, with wine tasting.

 Since the tours are outdoors and on (mostly) uneven terrains, they are not accessible for travelers with disabilities.